Roshinl/CSCE-310-Final-Project-Group-7/README.md

 adminAppointment - Page that allows admin to view all appointments, create appointment between any user/tutor, delete, and update appointments

 adminAppointmentBackend - Backend code for adminAppointment.php

+#
+Index/Views
+Clinton:
+Index on username (many repeated queries with username attribute) View named appointments_table_with_names joins 3 tables for a complex query